bldr-io/bldr/docs/installation.rst

 **Project Setup**

-It is suggested that you use the phar, as you can get conflicts with dependencies by including it in your project!
+It is suggested that you use the phar, as you can get conflicts with dependencies by including it in your project or globally!

 .. code-block:: shell